Gregg Sherman, MD

 Contact this CME provider for privacy and confidentiality policy statement information at:

-The National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Association of Nurse Practitioners.
+National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Academy of Nurse Practitioners.
 AANP Provider Number 121222.
-This program has been approved for 0.5 contact hours of continuing education (which includes 0.25 hrs of pharmacology).
+This program has been approved for 1.0 hrs contact hours of continuing education (which includes 0.5 hour of pharmacology credit)

 TO OBTAIN CME CREDITS: